Sunday, October 13, 2013

 [For the full version of the poem, contact the author.]

-we, the sun-chasers, bound to the light
+we, the sun-chasers, bound to light,

-and zionist curfew the same
+and zionist curfew the same,

 fight to chant the sun to rise over mountain

-our love brought to life by the sun’s defiant reign
+our love sun’s defiant reign

 sand slips through her fingers making a way to forgiveness

-her prayer weaving what is left
+her prayer weaving what remains

-into a somber brew of hope…less…ness
+a somber brew of hope…less…ness

-despair tinting the canvas of brutality, emerging
+despair tints the canvas of brutality emerging

-never accepting the moon
+resisting the moon

 I fall into her

-like thick mist between winter trees
+like thick mist between winter barked trees,

-when there were trees
+when there were trees,

-she pushing the horizon’s light through shade
+pushing the lit-horizon’s cascading shade

-my breasts skim the expanse of her back
+my breasts skim her back

 she turns…